What is a Gynecologic Oncologist?

 Gynecologic Oncologists are trained to deliver the best care for treating gynecologic cancers using surgery, chemotherapy, and radiation techniques as well as learning how to use research, manage symptoms, side effects, and survivorship.

 How are gynecologic cancers treated?

 Several factors impact the course of treatment for gynecologic cancers.
-Gynecologic oncologists are specifically prepared to evaluate the cancer with surgical staging.
+Gynecologic oncologists are especially prepared to evaluate the cancer with surgical staging.
 The staging information can greatly impact the course of therapy.

 Depending on the type of cancer, the stage of cancer at diagnosis, any co-morbidities, and the general health of the patient, a comprehensive cancer care plan is developed.
 The gynecologic oncologist will work with a multidisciplinary team to create a treatment plan that aligns with the patient’s wishes.
 Gynecologic cancers can be treated with surgery, radiation therapy, chemotherapy, immunotherapy, or hormonal therapy.
 Experimental treatments may also be considered as part of a clinical trial treatment protocol if the patient is enrolled in a study.

 Usually, a woman is referred to see a gynecologic oncologist if she is diagnosed with a cancer of the reproductive system or if she has had abnormal screening exams or precancerous cells have been identified by her general gynecologist.